reaper1067MSX/react-functional-components/README.md

 3. **Base URL Issues**:
    - If your site has 404 errors or missing assets, check that the base URL in `vite.config.ts` matches your repository name

+4. **Blank Page After Deployment**:
+   - Check the browser console for errors (F12 in most browsers)
+   - Verify that the `gh-pages` branch contains the expected files with `git checkout gh-pages`
+   - Clear your browser cache or try in incognito/private mode
+   - Check that the assets paths in the HTML file include the correct base URL
+   - Try a manual deployment to refresh all files

 #### Viewing Deployment Status

 To check if your site has been deployed: